wiseman-timelord/Manage-Wsl-Distro/README.md

 # Manage-WSL-Distro
 Status: Alpha.
 Progress is slow.
+Each time it starts taking too long, I will give up and just use manual method, useually I am in middle of something else.

 ### PLANNER:
 1. Fix any remaining issues.